sanket-poojary-03/Fine-tuning-Whisper/README.md

 ## Model Deployment:

-I have pushed the fine-tuned model to Hugging Face under the name sanket003/whisper-darpg.
+I have pushed the fine-tuned model to :hugs:Hugging Face under the name `sanket003/whisper-darpg`.

 ## Using the Model: